1 May 2014

 Date stamps can be found on some of the buildings in the granite footings; it was only a few months ago that I noticed that McDonald's near the Nag's Head junction of Holloway was originally a Burton branch, s opened in 1929 by members of Montague's family.
 Odd that I hadn't spotted the marks when I was writing about the shop next door.
 More date stamps here.

-I made a few alterations to the suit because the original owner must've been short and er, squat.
-I took down and steamed out the turn-ups, took in the trousers' waist, moved the buttons on the jacket etc. I wore the suit Kim Wilde style with white shirt and sparkly jewellery.
-Though I did hear that wearing it caused some blokes to assume I was a lesbian (idiots, but phew!).
+I made a few alterations to the jacket and trousers because the original owner must've been short and, er, squat.
+I took down and steamed out the turn-ups, added pleats to the trousers' waist, and moved the buttons on the jacket.
+I wore the it 'Kim Wilde style' with white shirt and sparkly jewellery.
+Though I did hear that it caused some blokes to assume I was a lesbian (idiots, but in most cases – phew!).

 Ah well.